bambielli/bambielli.github.io/_til/2017-07-03-fetch-options.md

 The gist of `fetch` is that it accepts one mandatory argument, the *path* that it should initiate a request to, but it also accepts a companion object with different configuration options (like `method` and `body`).

 A difference to note between fetch and jQuery.ajax(), is that **fetch will not reject the promise if the response from the request results in 404 or 500.** Instead it will resolve, with `response.ok === false`.
-Be wary before blindly parsing the JSON of all resolved requests, since 404 and 500 will not have any response body to parse **which will result in a runtime error if parsed**.
+Be wary before blindly parsing the JSON of all resolved requests: since 404 and 500 will not have any response body to parse, **a runtime error will result if a parse is attempted.**

 Here is an example of what initiating a POST request to create a new user might look like using fetch: